Five Windows

 Stewardship

-Before psychology, she worked as a professional chef in Italy and in fashion and tabletop design.
-She brings a practitioner's respect for craft, structure, and the discipline required to make something lasting.
+Earlier chapters as a professional chef in Italy and in fashion and tabletop design left their mark: a respect for craft, for structure, and for the discipline required to make something lasting.

 If you believe you may be a fit, you are welcome to reach out.